Classification of Argyres-Douglas theories from M5 branes: Twisted Irregular Singularity

 We discuss some details about the $\mZ_2$ twisted regular singularities and the resulting AD theories in Appendix~\ref{app:exptwist}.
-We will leave the generalization to $\mZ_2$ twist for $A_{2n}$ theories and $\mZ_3$ twist for $D_4$ theories to the interested readers.
+We leave the generalizations to the $\mZ_2$ twist for $A_{2n}$ theories and the $\mZ_3$ twist for $D_4$ theories to the interested readers.